Updated May 2020

 Events Before October 1 and After Thanksgiving

-In keeping with our goal of having clear study periods at critical times during the first year, prospective employers are asked not to initiate, arrange, or participate in events involving first-year students before October 1 or after the start of Thanksgiving Break (November 27, 2019 this year), except upon invitation from a member of the Law School community and only if such events are (i) sponsored by one of the career offices or (ii) purely academic in nature and of general interest to the Law School community (e.g., an academic symposium, conference, or presentation on recent legal developments open to all classes).
-We have informed our student organizations that other student-sponsored events involving employer representatives (events targeted to the first-year class or related to practice areas, networking, professional development, career planning, etc.) will not be allowed during this time.
+In keeping with our goal of having clear study periods at critical times, prospective employers are asked not to initiate, arrange, or participate in UVA Law events before October 1 (for events involving first-year students) or after the start of Thanksgiving Break (for events involving all class years), except upon invitation from a member of the Law School community and only if such events are (i) sponsored by one of the Career Development office(s) or (ii) purely academic in nature and of general interest to the Law School community (e.g., an academic symposium, conference, or presentation on recent legal developments open to all classes).
+We have informed our student organizations that other student-sponsored events involving employer representatives (events targeted to the first-year class or related to practice areas, networking, professional development, career planning, etc.) will not be allowed during these times.

 Events from October 1 Through Thanksgiving

-Between October 1 and the start of Thanksgiving Break, employers may work with student organizations or one of the career offices to arrange events directed to recruiting first-year students.
-Events focused on practice area education, networking and other professional skills, advice about career planning and strategies, and discussions of trends in the legal market are of particular value at this stage.
+Between October 1 and the start of Thanksgiving Break, employers may work with student organizations or one of the Career Development offices to arrange recruiting events.
+Events focused on practice area education, networking and other professional skills, advice about career planning and strategies, and discussions of trends in the legal market are of particular value to first-year students at this stage.

 Private-sector employers should not hold off-Grounds events for first-year students, including in conjunction with student organizations, during the first semester of law school.